marcusoftnet/marcusoftnet.github.io/_posts/2019-11-22-metrics-on-well-defined-projects---and-what-i-learned-about-uncertainty.md

 * I knew exactly what needed to be done - record 63 lectures
 * I knew exactly what went into each part - the material and slides was created before I started
-* It was an area in which I was an expert - I've created the entire boot camp together with [Jakob Leczinsky](https://twitter.com/jaklec) and I have made many screencasts and presentations over the years.
+* It was an area in which I was an expert - I've created the entire boot camp together with [Jakob Leczinsky](https://twitter.com/jaklec) and I have made many screencast and presentations over the years.
 [Some are recorded](https://www.youtube.com/user/MarcusoftNet/videos)

 But still, the uncertainty bit me and it was bigger than I (we) thought, took longer in some regards and shorter in others and in general revealed a lot about things we didn't really think about.